global-asp/asp-source/en/0104_letter-to-mum-brief-vir-mama.md

 shoulder.

 ##
-Dad said, “Your mother
+Dad said, "Your mother
 is going to the hospital
-to have a baby.”
+to have a baby."

 ##
-When I heard “baby” I
+When I heard "baby" I
 stopped crying and
 looked at him.
-“Why is
+"Why is
 she going to get the
 baby from the
-hospital?”
+hospital?"
 I asked him.

 ##
 Dad sat me on a small
-chair and said, “I will
+chair and said, "I will
 tell you why she is
 going to get the baby
-from the hospital.”
+from the hospital."

 I listened keenly to him as he explained although I didn't quite understand why she wasn't having the baby at home.
-When dad finished explaining, I asked, “Will she still love me when she comes back with the other baby?”
+When dad finished explaining, I asked, "Will she still love me when she comes back with the other baby?"

 ##
 My dad held me close
-and said, “We will
+and said, "We will
-always love you.”
+always love you."

 ##
-“Can I write a letter to
+"Can I write a letter to
-her while she is there?”
+her while she is there?"
 I asked dad.

 ##